-The continuing coronavirus (COVID-19) pandemic has led to the imposition of severe restrictions on public gatherings which may or may not have been lifted by 13 July 2020.
-The AGM venue may therefore be closed on the date of the AGM.
-The Company therefore wishes to notify its Shareholders that physical attendance in person at the AGM will not be possible, in which case the meeting will take place with the minimum necessary quorum of two shareholders, which will be facilitated by the Company in line with the Government's social distancing advice as at that time.
+The continuing coronavirus (COVID-19) pandemic has previously led to the imposition of severe restrictions on public gatherings.
+Although it appears as at the date of this Notice that these will not apply on the date of the AGM, this remains subject to change.
+In the event that the AGM venue is closed on the date of the AGM, physical attendance in person at the AGM will not be possible, in which case the meeting will take place with the minimum necessary quorum of two shareholders which will be facilitated by the Company in line with the Government's social distancing advice as at that time.